XueZ-phd/TFDet/README.md

 ## Citation
-If you find our TFDet useful, please cite this paper:
+If you find our TFDet useful, please cite our paper:

 	@article{tfdet,
 	title={TFDet: Target-aware Fusion for RGB-T Pedestrian Detection},